SweetJenn23/UofA/EnvironmentSetup.md

     ![Guest is ready!](images/StartedGuest.png)

 16. From a terminal on your computer, navigate to the directory where you saved the SSH Key Pair, *DJBlockchain*.
 An example location is shown below.

+   * **Note:** If you're running Windows then you will need to [install PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
+You will use PuTTY anywhere a terminal is used.

    ![Download location example.](images/DownloadDirectory.png)

 17. Modify the permissions of your private key by entering `chmod 600 DJBlockchain.pem`.